ericoporto/ags-manual-wiki/Character.md

     Character.AddInventory(InventoryItem *item, optional int addAtIndex)

-Adds the specified item to the character's inventory.
+Adds one quantity of the specified item to the character's inventory.
 This ensures that the item gets added to the character's inventory list, and that any on-screen inventory display gets updated if appropriate.